RCastilho91/RCastilho91/README.md

 ## Currently working with
-Migrating a Java & Python backend @ Pareto
+Migrating a Java & Python backend, resolving bugs in React/Redux @ Pareto

 ## What usually populates my IDE
 - React